Windows Autopilot for pre-provisioned deployment (Public preview)

 - Boot the device.

-- From the first OOBE screen (which could be a language selection or locale selection screen), don't click Next.
-Instead, press the Windows key five times to view an additional options dialog.
-From that screen, choose the Windows Autopilot provisioning option and then click Continue.
+- From the first OOBE screen (which could be a language selection, locale selection screen, or the Azure AD sign-in page), don't select Next.
+Instead, press the Windows key five times to view another options dialog.
+From that screen, choose the Windows Autopilot provisioning option and then select Continue.

 The Autopilot profile assigned to the device.